Plaster or Paint: Choose the Best Pool Resurface Material for Your Community Pool

 - It can be short-lived.
 Unless you use epoxy-based paint, you won’t get the longevity you might like.

-- It can involve a lot of prep.
+- It can involve a lot of preparation.
 If your pool was previously painted, you’ll have to water blast to remove the old paint.
 Epoxy paints also need catalysts and hardeners, which need to be precisely mixed.

 - It can peel and blister.
-Several factors can cause your paint to peel or blister: poor paint application, debris or contaminants, and improper pH balance are just some of the culprits.
+Several factors can cause your paint to peel or blister.
+Poor paint application, debris or contaminants, and improper pH balance are just some of the culprits.

 As you can see, there is no single choice that’s right for every community.
 Consult with your property manager to find a pool professional who can offer the best option for you.